samerrkhann/PSL-Data-Analysis/README.md

 ## Suggestions:
 This is the practice data set and I felt more comfortable in exploring it then making model out of it becuase it doesnot contain the runs or wickets of each team at the end of the innings also there is lack of the numerical data as well so in my opinion it is naive to make predictor of this dataset.
-For your practice though, I am not limiting you guys. feel free to explore the data and make the model out of it Data link : https://raw.githubusercontent.com/Asadullah007/PSL-Prediction-/master/PSL_2016-2020.csv
+For your practice though, I am not limiting you guys. feel free to explore the data and make the model out of it.
+Data link : https://raw.githubusercontent.com/Asadullah007/PSL-Prediction-/master/PSL_2016-2020.csv